rampaulsaini/Omniverse-Supreme-Core-/README.md

 # Omniverse-Supreme-Core (Zero-Setup Mode)

+This repository is fully configured for **Zero-Setup Mode**:
+- No secrets required
+- No tokens needed
+- CI/CD works automatically
+- GitHub Pages auto-deploys

+## Quick Start
+1. Replace the repository files with the provided Zero-Setup scripts.
+2. Commit & push to `main`.
+3. GitHub Actions will auto-build and deploy the frontend.
+4. Backend CI will run safely.

+## Local Development
+Frontend:
+# Omniverse-Supreme-Core (Zero-Setup Mode)

 This repository is configured for **Zero-Setup Mode** — no secrets required, no manual configuration.

 ## Quick start (replace files then push)